ukayare/activerecord_json_loader/README.md

 Item.find(1).item_effects
 >> [#<ItemEffect id: 1, item_id: 1, value: 1, created_at: "2015-09-15 09:32:19", updated_at: "2015-09-15 09:32:19">, #<ItemEffect id: 2, item_id: 1, value: 2, created_at: "2015-09-15 09:32:19", updated_at: "2015-09-15 09:32:19">]
 ```
+* belong_to assosiasion is not supported
+* default versioning is maybe undesirable for you.
+The reason is that is processing to get the latest version is published full scan query.
+ * If you think you undesirable this, this method should be overridden to get the latest version in a different way.
+ * ex)
+ * using cache store latest version.
+ * using model for version information.

 ## Development